2025 Potomac River mid-air collision: Investigation

 According to the NTSB, at the moment of impact, the helicopter was at a radio altitude of 278 ft.
 Reagan National requires helicopters on that route to stay at or below 200 ft above mean sea level.
-The NTSB is investigating what altitude the barometric altimeter displayed to the helicopter crew, which was not recorded by the flight recorder.
+The altitude that the barometric altimeter displayed to the helicopter crew was not recorded by the flight recorder.
 Investigators would normally calculate the barometric altitude displayed to the crew using pressure altitude recorded by the flight recorder, but investigators determined that the data was not valid.

 Senators Ted Cruz and Tammy Duckworth addressed questions about the automatic dependent surveillance-broadcast system (ADS-B) which was reportedly turned off on the Black Hawk.
 Some flight data was being sent from the aircraft but the safety system sends what is considered the most-accurate data.
 The NTSB confirmed ADS-B was not broadcasting from the helicopter and said they would investigate if there was an equipment malfunction or it was turned off.

 A single air traffic controller was managing both aircraft at the time of the crash, an arrangement deemed "not normal" for that time of day at the airport.
 According to the helicopter's cockpit voice and data recorder, the helicopter crew may have missed parts of two transmissions made by the air traffic controller regarding the jet.
 Two minutes before the collision, the part of the transmission which said that the plane was "circling" to runway 33 was not heard on the recording.
 Seventeen seconds before the crash, the part of the transmission stating "pass behind the" was interrupted by the helicopter crew keying their mic to communicate with the air traffic controller.

 About nineteen seconds before impact, the crew of Flight 5342 received an automated traffic advisory alert from the TCAS system.
 Data from the flight recorder showed the PSA jet pitched up about one second before impact, but investigators did not say whether this was an attempted evasive maneuver by the PSA pilots.